Contracting isometries and differentiability of the escape rate: Preliminaries

 \subsection{Relatively hyperbolic groups}

 Relatively hyperbolic groups are generalizations of free products of groups and geometrically finite Fuchsian and Kleinian groups.
-We call that a finitely generated group $G$ is \emph{word hyperbolic} if its Cayley graph is Gromov hyperbolic, or equivalently, if it acts geometrically on a Gromov hyperbolic space.
-More generally, let $\{P_{\alpha}\}_{\alpha}$ be a collection of subgroups of $G$.
+We refer the readers to \cite{bowditch2012relatively}, \cite{yaman2004a-topological}, \cite{osin2006relatively} and \cite{gerasimov2013quasi-isometric} for further details.
+We recall that a finitely generated group $G$ is \emph{word hyperbolic} if its Cayley graph is Gromov hyperbolic, or equivalently, if it acts geometrically on a Gromov hyperbolic space.
+Another characterization of hyperbolic Cayley graphs is that geodesics in hyperbolic Cayley graphs are $K$-contracting \cite{papasoglu1995strongly}.

+More generally, let $\{P_{\alpha}\}_{\alpha}$ be a conjugacy invariant collection of subgroups of $G$.
 We say that $G$ is \emph{hyperbolic relative to the peripheral system $\{P_{\alpha}\}_{\alpha}$} if it has a minimal, geometrically finite, convergence action on a compact space $X$ in a way that the maximal parabolic subgroups are $P_{\alpha}$'s.
-Here, if $G$ contains two hyperbolic elements with disjoint pair of fixed points, we say that $G$ is a \emph{non-elementary relatively hyperbolic group}.
+Here, if $G$ contains two hyperbolic elements with disjoint pairs of fixed points, we say that $G$ is a \emph{non-elementary relatively hyperbolic group}.

-Given a relatively hyperbolic group $G$, hyperbolic elements of $G$ become contracting isometries on the Cayley graph of $G$ with respect to any word metric.
-In particular, non-elementary relatively hyperbolic groups are subject to Theorem \ref{thm:driftLipschitz}, \ref{thm:driftDiff} and \ref{thm:entropyContinuity}.
+Let us now fix a word metric $d_{S}$ for a finite generating set $S$ of a relatively hyperbolic group $G$.
+Then each hyperbolic element of $G$ is contracting with respect to $d_{S}$ (\cite[Lemma 7.2]{yang2014growth}, \cite[Proposition 8.5]{gerasimov2016quasiconvexity}).
+Meanwhile, there is another natural metric on $G$ studied by Blach{\`e}re, Ha{\" i}ssinsky and Mathieu \cite{blachere2011harmonic}.
+Given a symmetric, finitely supported and admissible probability measure $\mu$ on $G$, we define the Green function associated to $\mu$ by and the Green metric with respect to $\mu$ by